MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Prerequisite

-Your environment must be located in one of the following regions: Australia, Asia, Canada, France, Japan, India, United States, and South America.
+Your environment must be located in one of the following regions: Australia, Asia, Canada, Europe, France, Japan, India, United States, and South America.

 ### Benefits of using the preview model